What is the history and mission of the Beaufort Association?

-A few short years of fundraising, appeals to school district 71 and the securing of service contracts with the province, and the Beaufort School was up and running.
-The school was built on the grounds of Courtenay Elementary School near Sixteenth Street and McPhee Avenue.
-The Society owned and operated the building, provided supplies and equipment, wages for teaching assistants and transportation for the children.
+The Beaufort School was built on the grounds of Courtenay Elementary School, and the Society owned and operated the building, provided supplies and equipment, wages for teaching assistants, and transportation for the children.
 The School District provided a Special Education Teacher.
-The idea of the Special Needs School located in close proximity to the regular school was in hope that some integration would take place, at least in the playground.
+The Society’s goal was for some integration to take place, at least in the playground.

-With the School District assuming responsibility for the education of children, and the Bevan Lodge Society providing residential and day program services for adults, Beaufort Association took ‘a step back’.
-While it continued to provide transportation for school children, it focused on community education and advocacy.
-It provided some financial support, through its transportation contracts and fundraising, for ‘Special Needs’ students at G. P. Vanier secondary school and the adults who attended the Lillian Lefcoe Adult Training Centre.
+As the School District assumed responsibility for the education of children and the Bevan Lodge Society provided residential and day program services for adults, Beaufort Association focused on community education and advocacy.
+It provided some financial support through its transportation contracts and fundraising for ‘Special Needs’ students at G. P. Vanier secondary school and the adults who attended the Lillian Lefcoe Adult Training Centre.